 This course is geared toward students planning to pursue specific post-secondary studies.

-Consumer Math 40S
+Essentials Math 40S

 This course provides students an opportunity to learn about 3 fundamental concepts in biology; biodiversity, genetics and evolution.
 The biodiversity section will expose students to the wide variety of organisms that exist and how biologists organize them into groups.
 The genetics section will explore what genes are, how genes work and how they are passed from parent to offspring.
 The evolution section teaches students about what evolution is, how it works and why scientists believe that it has occurred.